Funerals are big business. There’s no getting away from it, death is a fact of life.

 - High-pressure tactics used by brokers or intermediaries in order to sell plans.
-These include cold calling potentially vulnerable consumers, and coercing them into signing up to plans unsuitable for their needs.
+These include the cold calling of potentially vulnerable consumers, and coercing them into signing up to plans unsuitable for their needs.

-- Consumers paying more than they should for the product’s benefits.
-This is primarily due to the high commissions and fees added to their payments, which are not always disclosed to them.
+- Consumers paying more than they should for the product’s benefits, primarily due to the high commissions and fees added to their payments, usually undisclosed to them.

-- Intermediaries recommending products based on the commission it earns them, which potentially creates a conflict of interest.
+- Intermediaries recommending products based on the commission it earns them, which is potentially a situation where there is a conflict of interest.

-- Plans being unclaimed because their families aren’t aware they had any funeral provision, and are unable to activate or benefit from the plans when they are later discovered.
+- Plans being unclaimed because their families aren’t aware they had any funeral provision, and are unable to activate plans when they are later discovered.